Detroit Health Department: Early years

-In 1827, a board of three physicians was appointed by the City Council, which was at that time referred to as the city's Common Council, to measure factors and determinants that affected the health of the city, on a holistic and individual level.
-They focused on mostly environmental issues, which included cleaning up the Detroit (and surrounding) rivers and controlling and providing public water supply and sewage disposal systems.
+In 1827, a board of three physicians was appointed by the city council, which was at that time referred to as the city's Common Council, to measure factors and determinants that affected the health of the city, on a holistic and individual level.
+They focused on mostly environmental issues, which included cleaning up the Detroit River and surrounding rivers and controlling and providing public water supply and sewage disposal systems.

-An additional physician was added to this Board of Health on October 1, 1831, when smallpox was introduced to the city.
-It then became the Health Officers’ duty to check all those who came into Detroit for smallpox and go to each residence in the city to vaccinate those who had not been previously vaccinated.
+An additional physician was added to the Board of Health on October 1, 1831, when smallpox was introduced to the city.
+It then became the duty of the health officers to check all those who came into Detroit for smallpox and to go to each residence in the city to vaccinate those who had not been previously vaccinated.
 This initial Board of Health is the city's earliest history of public health and included "environmental sanitation, communicable disease control, epidemiology, prevention through isolation of cases, quarantine of contacts, and vaccination of susceptibles".

-During this smallpox epidemic the city's first public hospital was built in 1839 to care for homeless and impoverished Detroit residents.
-Between 1848 and 1881 another small public hospital was built and the Board of Health rented houses where they could employ nurses, officers, agents, etc. from the city hospitals to care for patients who could not afford to receive care at the city hospitals or in private homes.
+During this smallpox epidemic, the city's first public hospital was built in 1839 to care for homeless and impoverished Detroit residents.
+Between 1848 and 1881, another small public hospital was built and the Board of Health rented houses where they could employ nurses, officers, agents, etc. from the city hospitals to care for patients who could not afford to receive care at the city hospitals or in private homes.

 After the reorganization of city government in 1881, Dr. O.W.
 Wright became Detroit's first full-time Health Officer, and in 1883 the city purchased a site, which would eventually become the site of the Herman Kiefer Complex, to build a hospital that would accommodate 50 people.
 This hospital was operated by the Sisters of Charity to care for ill patients with contagious diseases until 1892, when it was destroyed by a fire.

 The Board of Health leased a steamboat, known as the Milton D. Ward Contagious Disease Hospital, on Rouge River between 1892 and 1894 to continue to care for patients with infectious diseases.
-In 1894 a small frame building was erected to handle the continuing smallpox epidemic, while other infectious diseases were treated in private hospitals.
+In 1894, a small frame building was erected to handle the continuing smallpox epidemic, while other infectious diseases were treated in private hospitals.